atomone-hub/genesis/DECENTRALISTS.md

-   Documents linked to from here, and make payments for these purposes from an internal Decentralists Treasury separate from the AtomOne community pool, and conduct releases according to the roadmap specified here and other Founding documents with oversight by the $ATOM1 stakers.
+   Documents linked to from here, and make payments for these purposes from an internal Decentralists Treasury separate from the AtomOne community pool, and conduct releases according to the roadmap specified here and other Founding documents with oversight by the $ATONE stakers.

 AtomOne will subsidize at least one ICS shard if needed, to serve as the zone for the Decentralists' dapp/DAO needs, including hosting a dapp for